 Chinese director Zhang Yimou and American actor Matt Damon’s epic monster movie The Great Wall gives globalization a bad name.

-Right-wing filmmaker Clint Eastwood’s Sully is a movie tribute to ‘old-fashioned all-American heroism.’
-Tom Hanks stars as pilot Chesley Sullenberger.
+Right-wing filmmaker Clint Eastwood’s Sully movie is a tribute to ‘old-fashioned all-American heroism.’
+Tom Hanks plays US Airways pilot Chesley Sullenberger.

 Don’t wet your seat while watching Fede Alvarez’s cleverly assembled Detroit-set horror thriller Don’t Breathe.
 Cast: Stephen Lang and Dylan Minnette.